trinodb/trino/presto-docs/src/main/sphinx/admin/properties.rst

     * **Allowed values:** ``uniform``, ``topology``
     * **Default value:** ``uniform``

-    Sets the node scheduler policy to use when scheduling splits. ``uniform`` will attempt to schedule splits on the host where the data is located, while maintaining a uniform distribution across all hosts. ``topology`` will try to schedule splits according to the topology distance between nodes and splits.
+    Sets the node scheduler policy to use when scheduling splits. ``uniform``  attempts to schedule splits on the host where the data is located, while maintaining a uniform distribution across all hosts. ``topology`` tries to schedule splits according to the topology distance between nodes and splits.
 It is recommended to use ``uniform`` for clusters where distributed storage runs on the same nodes as Presto workers.